-The Financial Controller of the Group submitted an annual internal control review of the Group to the Board on 26 August 2010.
+The Financial Controller and the Company Secretary of the Group submitted an annual internal control review of the Group to the Board on 29 August 2011.
 The Board reviewed the effectiveness of the internal control system of the Group.
 The review covers all material controls, including financial operation and compliance controls and risk management functions, and considers the adequacy of resources, qualifications and experience of staff of the Company's accounting and financial reporting function, and their training programmes and budget.
 The Board considers that the internal control system are effective and adequate.